rust-lang/rfcs/text/1184-stabilize-no_std.md

 # Detailed Design

-This RFC proposes a nuber of changes:
+This RFC proposes a number of changes:

 * Tweak the `#![no_std]` attribute slightly.
 * Introduce a `#![no_core]` attribute.